-28.2 Damaged Apparel
+24.2 Damaged Apparel

-County will provide reasonable monetary reimbursement for any damaged elething appared to employees in the Juvenile Hall Counselor-series, provided the damage occurred in the course of County employment, and was outside the employee's control.
-The damage and cost of replacement shall be verified by the Department HeadChief Probation Officer or designee or their authorized representative.
+County will provide reasonable monetary reimbursement for any damaged apparel to employees, provided the damage occurred in the course of County employment and was outside the employee's control.
+The damage and cost of replacement shall be verified by the Chief Probation Officer or designee.

-28.3 Uniform Allowance
+24.3 Clothing Allowance